myonathanlinkedin/country_weather/README.md

 5. **CORS Configuration**: Set up to allow the React frontend to communicate with the API
 6. **Type Safety**: TypeScript interfaces match C# DTOs for end-to-end type safety

-## Future Enhancements
+## Troubleshooting

-- Persistence layer with Entity Framework Core and SQL Server
+- **API Connection Issues**: Ensure CORS is properly configured in the API and that the frontend is pointing to the correct API URL
-- Weather data caching to reduce API calls
+- **Missing Weather Data**: Verify that the OpenWeatherMap API key is valid and correctly set in appsettings.json
-- User authentication and favorites
+- **City Not Found**: Some city names might not match exactly what OpenWeatherMap expects.
+Try searching for a major city

-- Geolocation for automatic city detection
+## Copyright

-- Historical weather data and forecasts
+© 2025 Weather Application by M. Yonathan